Hanif Ramay: Exile to United States

-Return to Politics
+Return to politics

 After deciding to re-enter politics in Pakistan in early 1990s, he contested in the general election from Lahore on PPP ticket, and thus after winning he was selected as the Speaker of Punjab Assembly in 1993, and he remained in that position until 1996.

 Death

 Ramay died on 1 January 2006 in Lahore after a prolonged illness resulting out of an accidental fall he took at his home.

+Books

+His published writings span multiple genres, encompassing religious and political commentary, self-help literature, as well as a novel written in English, originally titled Second Adam.
+His books include: